 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Vaginal dryness is a common symptom experienced by women when they go through the menopause transition and possibly for many years after.
-However, vaginal dryness can happen at any age for several reasons.
+Vaginal dryness is a common symptom during and after menopause, but it can happen at any age and for various reasons.

-Vaginal dryness is most often due to a drop in estrogen levels.
+Vaginal dryness usually results from a drop in estrogen levels.
 Estrogen levels begin to decrease as menopause approaches.

-The ovaries produce estrogen that controls the development of female body characteristics, such as breasts and body shape.
-Estrogen also plays a significant role in the menstrual cycle and pregnancy.
+The ovaries produce estrogen, and estrogen controls the development of female body characteristics, such as breasts and body shape.
+It also plays a key role in the menstrual cycle and pregnancy.

-Usually, estrogen keeps the tissues lining the vagina thick, moisturized, and healthy.
-As levels decline, women notice that the lining of their vaginas become thinner, drier, less elastic, and light pink to blue in color.
+Estrogen helps keep the tissues lining the vagina thick, moisturized, and healthy.
+As levels decline, the lining becomes thinner, drier, and less elastic.
 These changes are known as vaginal atrophy.

-Estrogen levels can also drop for reasons other than menopause, such as:
+Estrogen levels can drop for various reasons including: